 Prenatal care refers to the healthcare that women receive throughout pregnancy.
 Guidelines for routine prenatal care determine the scope and frequency of prenatal visits and screening.
 Prenatal visits aim to detect high-risk pregnancies and to monitor the course of pregnancy and fetal development.
 They involve recording the mother's medical history, consultations, physical and gynecological examinations, laboratory diagnostic analyses, and regular ultrasound screening.
-Prenatal care visits initially occur once monthly until the 28th gestational week, twice monthly between the 28th and 36th week, and weekly after the 36th week.
-This learning card covers the general principles of prenatal care, as well as some of the most important diagnostic methods routinely used for the care of pregnant women (i.e., Leopold's maneuvers, obstetric ultrasound).
+Prenatal care visits initially occur once monthly until the 28th week of gestation, twice monthly between the 28th and 36th week, and weekly after the 36th week.
+This article covers the general principles of prenatal care, as well as some of the most important diagnostic methods routinely used for the care of pregnant women (i.e., Leopold's maneuvers, obstetric ultrasound).

 Frequency of check-ups